fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 What alternative names are there for `MapUsing : 'T * ('T -> 'U) -> 'U when 'U :> IDisposable`?
 The prefix "Map" is wrong because we're not inside some context given by a type here.
 If anything, I'd say this should be called `Using` and the existing thing should be `BindUsing` but since we can't realistically change that, we'll need a new name.

-Should we support `do!` in place of a `let! _ = ...` or `and! _ = ...`?
+Should we support `do!` (`anddo!`?) in place of a `let! _ = ...` or `and! _ = ...`?
 My default position is no, since `do!` implies side-effects and hence ordering which I don't think match the intention of applicatives in a way that they do for monads.
 The nice thing about leaving this out for now is that it can be discussed separately and added later quite safely.